Debra Hershey Guren, President and Treasurer

 David Kahn, Executive Director Emeritus

-David Kahn has been Executive Director of the North American Montessori Teachers’ Association for more than forty years.
+David Kahn had been Executive Director of the North American Montessori Teachers’ Association for more than forty years.
 He has seventeen years of Montessori teaching experience, twelve of them as teaching principal at Ruffing Montessori School (Cleveland Heights, OH).
-David was founding director of the Hershey Montessori School adolescent program on the farm in Huntsburg, Ohio, an internationally acclaimed Montessori model for adolescent education.
-He serves as founding director emeritus of Montessori High School at University Circle in Cleveland.
-Additionally, he consults with schools throughout North America that are beginning Montessori farm schools or high schools.
+David was co-founding director of the Hershey Montessori School adolescent program on the farm in Huntsburg, Ohio, an internationally acclaimed Montessori model for adolescent education.
+He served as the founding director of Montessori High School at University Circle in Cleveland and consulted with schools with adolescent programs throughout North America.
 David developed the summer institute, A Montessori Orientation to Adolescent Studies, to help teachers specializing in the work with students ages 12-18.
 David stepped down as Executive Director for Montessori Development Partnerships in 2017.